LACMIP/emu/docs/_documentation/typecollection.md

 ## Search for a type specimen

-You will search for type specimens by their LACMIP type number.
+Search for type specimens using their LACMIP type numbers.
 These numbers are always labelled on specimens in bright red, yellow, or blue paint (not white paint or stickers).
 If you are unsure whether a number is a type number, consult the Collections Manager.

 {% include figure image_path="/assets/images/catalogue_LACMIPtypeno.png" alt="example LACMIP Type No." caption="LACMIP type numbers are indicated by bright red, yellow, or blue paint.
 Red = holotypes, syntypes, lectotypes; Yellow = paratypes, paralectotypes; Blue = hypotypes (figured or unfigured specimens)." %}